 The background to the creation of the Standards Committee is as follows.
 The Social Security (Northern Ireland) Order transferred responsibility for monitoring the standard of decisions against which there is right of appeal from the Chief Adjudication Officer to the Department (DfC).
-This responsibility was then delegated to the then Chief Executives of the Social Security Agency (the Agency) and the Child Support Agency, which subsequently became the Child Maintenance Service (CMS) within the Department for Communities.
+This responsibility was then delegated to the then Chief Executives of the Social Security Agency (the Agency) and the Child Support Agency, which subsequently became the Child Maintenance Service (CMS)

+within the Department for Communities.
 This rearrangement of responsibilities followed similar changes in Britain when concerns were raised at the credibility of arrangements whereby those responsible for service delivery would also be monitoring the standard of the service provided.
 To address these concerns the Westminster government provided assurances that further measures be taken to insert an element of independence into the oversight of the quality of decision making with regard to both social security and child support.
 As a result, in Northern Ireland, the Standards Committee was established with an independent Chair and two independent members.
 The full membership of the Committee is set out on page 18 of the report.

 The Committee discharges its responsibilities in three ways.
 At its quarterly meetings, the full Committee considers the quarterly reports produced by the Case Monitoring Team (CMT) within CMS, which set out the most recent data on performance in detail and there is on-going discussion of the methodology employed by the CMT.
 Additionally, there are formal and, where required, informal meetings with the staff of CMS to enable the Committee to secure a full understanding of the work of CMS and matters which may affect decision making performance.
-Thirdly, we get additional feedback on the standard of the service provided through discussions with the voluntary advice sector and the Northern Ireland Audit Office (NIAO).
+Thirdly, we get additional feedback on the standard of the service provided through discussions with the voluntary and community advice sector and the Northern Ireland Audit Office (NIAO).

-Decision making performance in 2021/2022
+Decision making performance in 2022/2023

 The methodology employed by the CMT to check performance is set out in Chapter 3 of the report.
-This indicates that, on the advice of statisticians, 925 cases were recommended for selection for checking in 2021/2022.
+This indicates that, on the advice of statisticians, 664 cases were recommended for selection for checking in 2022/2023.
+The reduction in numbers from last year (in 2021/2022, 925 cases were recommended for checking) was queried by the Chair.
+The Chair was assured that the sample size had been reduced this year as the monitoring quota is based upon a confidence level of 95% with a tolerance level of +/- 2.0% and is in keeping with statistical good practice, confirmed by the NIAO.